Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 Swish 1 to 2 teaspoons of liquid coconut oil in your mouth for 10 to 30 minutes.
 Don’t let the oil touch the back of your throat.
 Don’t swallow the oil as it contains toxins and bacteria from your mouth.
 Spit it into the toilet or a wastepaper basket, as it could clog drains.
 Rinse your mouth with water and then drink a full glass of water.
 Then brush your teeth.

 There are no specific studies that confirm the teeth whitening effect of oil pulling.
-However, a 2015 study found that oil pulling using sesame oil and sunflower oil reduced gingivitis caused by plaque.
+However, a found that oil pulling using sesame oil and sunflower oil reduced gingivitis caused by plaque.
 Oil pulling could have a whitening effect on teeth, as plaque buildup can cause teeth to turn yellow.
 Further studies on the effect of oil pulling with coconut oil are needed.

 4. Apple cider vinegar